-Piers Morgan weighs in on Phillip Schofield Instagram post and ‘corpsed careers’
+Eamonn Holmes claims Holly Willoughby unlikely to return to This Morning - latest

-Phillip Schofield – latest: Piers Morgan compares ‘This Morning’ affair scandal to Quentin Tarantino film
+Phillip Schofield – latest: Eamonn Holmes claims Holly Willoughby unlikely to return to This Morning

-Broadcaster thrown into chaos after former ‘This Morning’ star admits he lied about relationship with employee
+Broadcaster thrown into chaos after former ‘This Morning’ star Phillip Schofield admitted he lied about relationship with employee

-Piers Morgan has weighed in on the This Morning scandal, comparing it to Quentin Tarantino’s 1992 crime film Reservoir Dogs.
+Eamonn Holmes has continued to weigh in on the This Morning scandal, hitting out at disgraced former host Phillip Schofield as well as his former co-star, Holly Willoughby, and broadcaster ITV.

-“I fear we’re now entering the Reservoir Dogs phase of the This Morning scandal… and it could end up with a lot of corpsed careers,” the broadcaster wrote on Twitter.
+Holmes, who used to present the daytime show himself with wife Ruth Langsford, appeared in a GB News interview on Monday 29 May, during which he made a number of allegations about the supposed “toxic” atmosphere on the current iteration of the programme.

 On Monday (29 May), Schofield shared an Instagram post hitting back at the “handful of people with a grudge against me or the show”.